Twobit Odyssey is a unique and award winning VR puzzle-platform

 Twobit was released for free for the Gear VR

-and received excellent feedback from players all around the world.
-Twobit Odyssey is a full on
+in 2016 and received excellent reviews from players all around the world.

-You can still dive into the world of
+You can now dive into the world of

 Twobit pretty much anywhere!

 Twobit awakens in a dark and mysterious place.
 But he is not alone.
 He sees you.